 These nine projects were identified in 2008 through an extensive literature review and interviews with industry experts.
 This implies that that some important but more recent projects are excluded.
-See Hellsmark, H. (2010).
-Unfolding the formative phase of gasified biomass in the European Union - The role of system builders in realising the potential of second-generation transportation fuels from biomass.
-Doctoral thesis, Department of Energy and Environment, Chalmers University of Technology, Göteborg.
+See Hellsmark, H.R.A (2010) Unfolding the formative phase of gasified biomass in the European Union.
+Doctoral thesis, Environmental System Analysis, Department of Energy and Environment Chalmers university of technology.